dawnandrew100/seqrs-challenges/README.md

     ```

 4. Inside your newly created project folder, update your `Cargo.toml` to include
-the shared tests crate as a dependency.
+the shared tests for the month as a dependency.

     ```bash
     [dependencies]